wild-endeavor/books-with-friends/Readme.md

   * Be able to handle multiple copies of the same book.
   * Make search results aware of the rentals collection.
   * Add waiting lists.
+* Better book deletion.
+Also bookshelf deletion (handling deleting bookshelves with existing books, or with books that are still out on loan).
 * Infinite scrolling for search results.
 * Move books user has borrowed onto a separate, special shelf.
 * Clean up unused routes/controllers